bodo-ai/Bodo/docs/source/not_supported.rst

 Another common place where schema stability may be compromised is in passing non-constant list of key column names to dataframe operations such as `groupby`, `merge` and `sort_values`.
-In these operations, the list of key column names should be constant in order to determine the output dataframe schema.
+In these operations, Bodo should be able to deduce the list of key column names at compile time in order to determine the output dataframe schema.
 For example, the program below is potentially type unstable since Bodo may not be able to infer `column_list` during compilation::

     @bodo.jit